Busch Gardens#1 in Best Things To Do in Tampa

+Spanning 297 acres and boasting more than 12,000 animals, live shows, restaurants, shops and games, Busch Gardens is a popular way to spend a day under the Tampa sun.
 Did you know that Busch Gardens is actually older than nearby Disney World?
 It's also cheaper and includes themed lands on Morocco, the Congo, Timbuktu, Egypt and Nairobi; plus animal exhibits based on the Serengeti Plain and the Myombe Reserve (and that's just scratching the surface).
-But what recent guests like the best is how up close and personal you can get with the park's exotic creatures.